vladfi1/phillip/Readme.md

 1. The dolphin emulator.
 You will probably need to compile from source on Linux.
 On Windows you'll need to install a [custom dolphin version](https://github.com/vladfi1/dolphin/releases/download/v5.2-alpha/win-mw-push.zip) - just unpack the zip somewhere.
 2. The SSBM iso image.
 Tested with NTSC 1.02, but other versions will probably work too.
 3. Python 3.
 On Windows, you can use [Anaconda](https://repo.continuum.io/archive/Anaconda3-4.4.0-Windows-x86_64.exe) which sets up the necessary paths.
 You can also use the linux subsytem on Windows 10.
-4. `pip3 install tensorflow`, or `tensorflow-gpu` if you plan on training with an nvidia gpu.
+4. `pip3 install tensorflow==1.14`, or `tensorflow-gpu==1.14` if you plan on training with an nvidia gpu.
 Phillip doesn't depend on tensorflow so that you can choose which one you want to use.
 5. Install [phillip](https://github.com/vladfi1/phillip/archive/master.zip).

 ```bash